 Need a dry fly that floats really well?
 The Chubby Chernobyl is an excellent fly for just that.
 Consisting of foam and superfine dubbing this fly sits up on top without having to cure it every third drift.

 The Chubby Chernobyl is a quick easy tie that can be utilized in many different color variations.
-If you have an abundance of large stoneflies, hoppers or other terrestrials this may be a great option to tie on.
-I really enjoy fishing this fly with a large dropper nymph or soft hackle as it can hold up heavier dropper flies.
+If you have many large Stoneflies, Hoppers, or other terrestrials, consider tying this on.
+I really enjoy fishing this fly with a large dropper nymph.
+It can hold up heavier dropper flies if you use a soft hackle.

 Step By Step Tan variation: